lry180320/picmania/README.md

 The working app itself can be found here: [https://lry-picmania.herokuapp.com/](https://lry-picmania.herokuapp.com)

-It may take a while to start because it is hosted on a free Heroku account.
+As it's hosted on a free Heroku account, it may take a while to start.